AntoineRichard/OmniLRS/wiki/Home.md

 > [!IMPORTANT]
 > We are now opening it to the community and strongly encourage Space Roboticists to help us grow the feature set of this simulation!
 Don't be shy shoot a PR!

+## Integration & Workflow with SpaceROS
+> [!IMPORTANT]
+> Isaac Sim is using ROS2 by default, most of the tools available in Isaac are meant for ROS2.
+Hence, this simulation uses ROS2.
+To use this simulation with SpaceROS, the ROS2 simulation docker must first be spinned up, and then in a second time, another container running SpaceROS must be launched to interact with the simulation.
+> To illustrate this, we provide a simple teleop demonstration with the sim in ROS2 and SpaceROS sending velocity commands.

 ## Simulation Environments Overview